MatheusMK3/node-cafeteria/README.md

 ### Express
 Express apps that are enabled to run as Node.js modules.
 Just copy the application directory over to your `app` folder

-### Node.js / Express Router
+### Express Router
-We also support running the app directly from an Express router.
-Just create a Node.js application/module with `npm init` and pass the Express router to `module.exports`.
+You can also use an Express router as your application.
+Just create a file called `index.router.js` in your application directory and create your router as you would with Express.
+Simple like that.